 On the back of a recent pick up in performance in auto sales, auto makers are smartly looking to buy out workers’ pensions.
 Why is this smart?
 Let’s recap.

 Pension obligations have grown far larger than most companies could afford with their cash flow.
-These companies, therefore, have relied upon market performance to make up for pension contributions.
+These companies, therefore, have relied upon market performance to make up for equity release advice contributions.
 Unfortunately, stock markets haven’t complied with this plan over the past 10 years.
 At least the bull market in bonds has kept it from being a complete bloodbath.
 However, that run is coming to an end and due to central bank manipulation, we risk entering a period of deflating stock prices and bond prices.

 In order to reduce the risk of pensions “blowing up” completely, some companies like GM and Ford have decided to try to buy out pensioners by giving them a one time lump sum instead of lifetime payments.
 This may seem like a bit of a lottery to some retirees receiving the offer though I assume many retirees will be a bit more wary.